-Education authorities should plan for continuity and progression throughout GME.
+Education authorities should plan for continuity and progression throughout the provision of GME.
 Parents and young people should be encouraged to continue with GME throughout the school experience.

-- 2.1 The aim of GME should be to offer young people a progressive 0-18 learning experience.
-It is therefore considered essential that education authorities plan for continuity of GME in learning, with particular attention to key transition points such as moving from early learning and childcare (ELC) settings to P1, between P7 and S1 and between S3 and the Senior Phase. - 2.2 For children entering GME, Gaelic ELC is considered a beneficial first step.
-Where Gaelic ELC is not yet available, P1 is also an appropriate entry point.
-Entry at another point may be considered in exceptional circumstances, and personal and local considerations should be taken into account, such as the level of fluency of the child. - 2.3 Continuity between different stages of GME is important in strengthening the confidence of parents in GME, and in encouraging participation by others.
-Continuity recognises Gaelic as integral to the curriculum, delivers a consistent education from 0-18 and helps young people achieve positive destinations beyond school.
+2.1 The aim of GME should be to offer young people a progressive learning experience from the ages of 0 to 18.
+It is therefore considered essential that education authorities plan for continuity of GME in learning, with particular attention given to key transition points such as moving from Early Learning and Childcare ("ELC") settings to P1, between P7 and S1 and between S3 and the Senior Phase.

+2.2 For children entering GME, Gaelic ELC is considered a beneficial first step.
+Where Gaelic ELC is not yet available, P1 is the preferable also an appropriate entry point to ensure young people benefit from immersive delivery of the Primary Curriculum through the medium of Gaelic.
+Only in exceptional circumstances should entry to GME take place after P1.
+Entry at another point may be considered in exceptional circumstances, and personal and local considerations should be taken into account, such as the level of fluency of the child.

+2.3 Continuity between different stages of GME is important in strengthening the confidence of parents in GME, and in encouraging participation by others.
+Continuity recognises Gaelic as integral to the curriculum, delivers a consistent education from 0-18 years and helps young people achieve positive destinations beyond school.

-2.4 Further information on the implementation of Gaelic education across all aspects of the curriculum can be found in Education Scotland's 'Advice on Gaelic Education', published in February 2015.
+2.4 Further information on the implementation of Gaelic education across all aspects of the curriculum can be found in Education Scotland's 'Advice on Gaelic Education', published in February 2015 and updated in March 2022.
+Note 4